 Gosh darn it, we all need an extra dose of that these days, don’t we?

 Time to ditch the phone and tackle the wish list.
 Assuming from a mentally stable and recalibrated standpoint (see points above), you’ll be able to pull from the long to-do list or start working towards your goals.
 Sounds easy, but we know to-do lists are daunting to the eye.

 HOW does one start this process effectively?
 Start small.
 Write down daily desires to and something to accomplish by the end of the week.
 That’s it.
 Each day one thing gets crossed off, and one “bigger” or more time committing “thing” on your to-do list gets some love.
 Keep the steps small and ride the productivity highs.
-Visually and digitally track your projects and to-do lists with an app like Monday, it’s oh-so-rewarding.
+Visually and digitally track your projects and to-do lists with an app like Milanote or Monday, it’s oh-so-rewarding.